marcushat/RollingCurlX/README.md

 Rolling Curl X is a fork of Rolling Curl wrapper cURL Multi.
 It aims at making concurrent http requests in PHP as easy as possible.

+### Issues 19 and 20 fixed in this version plus proper fix of closed issue 9.

 ####License
 MIT